 - Make sure there is enough water in the fresh water supply system to supply the watermaker for more than the expected time of operation in the "re-flush every 5 days" mode.
-The 700/1000 units require 6 gallons (24 liters) every 5 days. - Make sure that the pressure water supply is on and will stay on during the flush mode (If this is not possible contact your certified dealer.). - Make sure that the pressure relief valve is closed.
+The Newport 400 MkII units require about 6 gallons (24 liters) every 5 days. - Make sure that the pressure water supply is on and will stay on during the flush mode (If this is not possible contact your certified dealer.). - Make sure that the pressure relief valve is closed.
 It should be closed if the system was just used to make water.
 The auto flush may not operate if the valve is open. - The power for the system must remain on during the auto flush mode.
 Turning off the power will disable the auto store function and damage may occur. - Pressing the Auto Store button momentarily will start a flush and then activate the 5 day flush cycle.
-The feed pump will start, the flush water solenoid will open and the display will read "FRESH WATER FLUSH" with a countdown timer.
-After 5-7 minutes the pump will stop, the display will read "FLUSH TIMER INTERVAL," and the countdown timer will reflect the number of hours until the next flush. - Pressing and holding the Auto Store button for 3 seconds will engage a 1 time flush.
+The flush water solenoid will open and the display will read "FRESH WATER FLUSH" with a countdown timer.
+After 30 seconds the feed pump will start, after 5 -7 minutes the pump will stop while the flush valve remains open for another 30 seconds.
+Them the display will read "FLUSH TIMER INTERVAL," and the countdown timer will reflect the number of hours until the next flush - Pressing and holding the Auto Store button for 3 seconds will engage a 1 time flush.
 The system flushes as described above but will not re-flush every 5 days.
-Display will read "FRESH WATER FLUSH" with a countdown timer, then the default display when finished. - Pressing the Stop button will cancel the auto store mode.
+Display will read "FRESH WATER FLUSH" with a countdown timer, then the default display when finished. - Pressing the Stop button will cancel the auto store mode and put the watermaker in standby mode.